PC-Launcher/PC-Launcher/Readme.md

 ## 🙏 Acknowledgments

-This project represents a collaborative effort between human creativity and AI assistance:
+This project was developed with assistance from:

-- [Claude by Anthropic](https://claude.ai) - Extensive assistance with code generation, documentation formatting, README structure, feature implementation, and iterative refinement
+- [Claude by Anthropic](https://claude.ai) - Documentation formatting, README structure, and code review
-- [ChatGPT by OpenAI](https://chat.openai.com) - Development guidance, code generation, and troubleshooting assistance
+- [ChatGPT by OpenAI](https://chat.openai.com) - Development guidance and troubleshooting assistance

-The project demonstrates how AI tools can help individuals without formal coding experience create functional software through guided, iterative development.

-## 👨‍💻 Project Creator

-PC-Launcher was created by Jim Cease through an iterative AI-assisted development process.
+These AI assistants provided valuable input during the development process and helped shape the final product.

 ## 📜 Credits